ccxt-net/ccxt.net/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/dnp9i3t6sexv9tpa?svg=true)](https://ci.appveyor.com/project/lisa3907/ccxt.net)

+This project is an extension of ccxt (https://github.com/ccxt/ccxt).

+If you are a .Net C# programmer, ccxt.net might be useful We created ccxt.net using open-source ccxt.

+This project started in 2018/04.
+I plan to update it continuously.

 ## Supported Cryptocurrency Exchange Markets

 The ccxt.net library currently supports the following 14 cryptocurrency exchange markets and trading APIs: